-298-1, at p.
-9].
-Pursuant to the Final Receivership Order, Receivership Property includes "all property interests of the Receivership Entity, including, but not limited to...rights and other assets, which the Receivership Entity own, possess, have a beneficial interest in, or control directly or indirectly."
-By virtue of Aspen Grove's majority ownership stake in PAG, Receivership Property includes PAG and its assets.
-The Receiver has disclosed his intent to assert his rights to continue as the majority owner of PAG and to monetize this asset for the benefit of the Receivership Entity, and its creditors and investors.
-(September 14, 2016, Report of Ronald F. Greenspan, Receiver, p.
-64).
+5 Final Receivership Order, ¶ 6.A.

+because none exists.
+The undisputed facts are that the Receiver has disclosed his intent to assert his rights to continue as the majority owner of PAG and to monetize this asset for the benefit of the Receivership Entity, and its creditors and investors.
+(September 14, 2016 Report of Ronald F. Greenspan, Receiver, p.
+64).6 The litigation stay should stay in place to allow the Receiver to do so.
 III.
 ARGUMENT AND ANALYSIS A. The California Litigation Should Remain Stayed.